isra-st/Push_Notifications_Advertisements/README.md

 *‘Click Through Rate’ = Number of clicks on Ads / Number of impressions of the Ads

 # 3. Insights and recomendations
-* Boost the notification push during the time periods with higher subscribers activity Wednesdays the higher 'Click Through Rate' of the week Saturdays the lower 'Click Through Rate' of the week Between 09:00 AM and 11:00 AM the higher 'Click Through Rate' of the day
+* Boost the notification push during the time periods with higher subscribers activity:
+   Wednesdays the higher 'Click Through Rate' of the week Saturdays the lower 'Click Through Rate' of the week Between 09:00 AM and 11:00 AM the higher 'Click Through Rate' of the day

-* Subscribers “Interest retention” plan.
+* Subscribers “Interest retention” plan:
    A subscriber “interest retention” plan could help to boost the Ads 'Opened Rate' for longer time subscribed users.
    <img src='https://user-images.githubusercontent.com/73388089/114279532-79107d00-9a35-11eb-8d98-8ea4c563d4ce.png' width="350" height="280">